end-4/dots-hyprland/README.md

 # If you're here only for eww...
  - `monitor=eDP-1, addreserved, 32, 0, 0, 0` (replace "eDP-1" with your monitor name)
  - Start the bar with `eww open bar` and `eww open barbg`
+ - If you use a Chromium-based browser (Brave Chrome Edge etc), Plasma Browser Integration is your friend (if you use Youtube for music like me)

 # Screenshots
  ![dots-hyprland](./screenshot-3.png)